I was very enthusiastic to learn about vipassana meditation.

 “Why is this discrepancy?”
 I said to myself.

-I guessed that these numbers keep changing according to the time difference between my eating and testing time.
+I guessed that these numbers keep changing according to the time difference between my eating and testing time, who knows what’s going on in this body.

-Without telling my wife, otherwise she would tell me I was a nerd, I also took the third test after two days in the third clinic, I got 115 mg/dL.
+Without telling my wife, otherwise she would tell me I was a nerd, I also took the third test after seven days in the third clinic, I got 115 mg/dL.

 After this test, I didn’t care much about these numbers, I knew these numbers could not represent my body mechanism.

-After knowing these numbers I realized that my life is somewhere else, at least not in these changing numbers.
+After knowing these numbers I realized that my life is somewhere else, at least not in these changing numbers, I have to look in different place.

-Truth to be told, I’m neither escaping nor skipping these numbers, I’m simply trying to see what is inside these numbers.
+Truth to be told, I was neither ignoring nor skipping these numbers, I was simply trying to see deeper in my body what is inside my body.

-The beauty of life isn’t in managing desired numbers, beauty is in making the desired numbers, therefore, I made health a number one priority in my life.
+Alexandre Ledru-Rollin, a leader of French Revolution, said, “Numbers don’t lead, humans lead.
+Numbers follow”.
+The beauty of life isn’t in managing desired numbers, beauty is in making the desired numbers, therefore, I made health a number one priority in my life through good habit formation.

-If we only manage life, we have to avoid vanilla ice cream our whole life but if we make life we don’t have to avoid vanilla ice cream in our life.
+If we only manage life, we have to avoid vanilla ice cream, sugar, and many mores throughout our life but if we start to make our life we don’t have to avoid any of these all life.

-As a result of this life philosophy that I breathe everyday, my glucose level has consistently been under 100 on fasting for the last 5 plus years.
-How I did this could be the topic for next time.
+As a result of this life philosophy, I breathe everyday, my glucose level has consistently been under 100 on fasting for the last 5 plus years.
+How I did this could be the topic for next time, it’s not difficult, it’s just the beginning of small consistent good habit formation.
+James Clear, the author of ‘Atomic Habits‘ says about 1% rule that means just 1% better every day can lead to massive improvements over a year.

-Keep in mind, our life always runs on track, we know the upper number, we know the lower number, we also know what is the correct number.
+What I learned over the years is, our life always runs on circular track, we know the upper number, we know the lower number, we also know what is the correct range.

-More than that, our doctor and nurse also keep reminding us of these numbers quite often.
+More than that, our doctor and nurse also keep reminding us of these upper and lower numbers quite often.

-But, we never try to know what exactly these numbers do in our life.
+But, we never try to understand at core what exactly these numbers are doing in our life.

-We never try to understand these numbers in the bigger picture, if there is something wrong with these numbers we never try to fix them keeping them in perspective, we only try to manage them.
+We never try to see these numbers in the bigger picture.
+If there is something wrong with these numbers we never try to fix them, we only try to manage them.

-If we are stressed out because of these undesired numbers we’re living in the past, if we’re more anxious only about the desired numbers, we’re living in the future.
-But if we know what these numbers do in our lives and how to make them ourselves then we are at peace, we are living in the present.
+The bottom line is, if we are stressed out because of these undesired numbers we are living in the past, if we’re more anxious only about the desired numbers, we are living in the future.
+But if we know what these numbers do in our life and how to make them then we are at peace, we are living in the present.

-The numbers in our life are a language, they are just symbols, they don’t have absolute meaning.
+Any numbers in our life are a way of communication, they are just indicators, they don’t have absolute meaning, they are relative.

-My 121 number that the doctor gave me for the first time was just a representation of an instant fraction of a second’s snapshot of my body mechanism.
+My 121 mg/dL number that the doctor gave me for the first time was just a representation of an instant fraction of a second’s snapshot of my body biochemistry.

-One of my trader friends used to tell me the numbers on the screen about his stock, he used to say that the numbers on the screen are not real, it is a representation of an instant fraction of a second’s snapshot of millions of people who are doing transactions worldwide at that moment.
+One of my trader friends used to tell me the numbers on the screen about his stock trading, he used to say that the numbers on the screen are not real.
+It is a representation of an instant fraction of a second’s snapshot of millions of people who are doing transactions worldwide at that particular moment.

 “They keep changing 24/7, don’t trust them,” he told me.

-My friend said to me, “If you know the language of these numbers on the screen and its mechanism for your stock, you might become the next Ray Dalio.”
+My friend said, “If you know the language of these numbers on the screen and it’s mechanism for your stock, you might become the next Ray Dalio.”

 I said, “whoopee.”

-The real game of life is to read the language of numbers and move ahead.
+Dalio is the master to read the language of numbers in life and move ahead.

 These tiny snapshot numbers from here and there are like random words which don’t make any sense until we join them together and make a complete sentence that gives the full meaning.